MeghanaSripalle/CodeGladiators-Submission/EcommerceInventoryManagementSystem/README.md

 ## Database Setup

 The e-commerce management system creates a database named `EcommerceDatabase` and a table named `Products` if they don't already exist.
 The necessary database and table will be automatically created during the first run of the application.
+Also, make sure to set root user password as 12345678

 ## API Endpoints